Raduziel/Deities-Of-Faerun/DeitiesOfFaerun/Readme/Readme.txt

 * Deities of Faerûn should be installed after EET (but ALWAYS before EET_End).

+* DoF should be installed after mods that introduce NPCs that receives a kit from DoF.

+* DoF should be installed after mods that introduce Kits that will use the Sphere System.

 * Deities of Faerûn will probably misbehave with any mod component that overhauls the combat system of the game.

 * Deities of Faerûn will probably misbehave with any mod component that alters the strongholds quests (except for those that exclusively remove the one-stronghold limit).